Guardians vs. Tigers Player Props Betting Odds

 Ramírez Stats

-- Ramirez has 38 hits with nine doubles, a triple, four home runs, 24 walks and 19 RBI.
-He's also stolen five bases.
+- Ramirez has recorded 38 hits with nine doubles, a triple, four home runs and 26 walks.
+He has driven in 20 runs with five stolen bases.

 Ramírez Recent Games